CDL-Quantum/CohortProject_2021/Week4_NLP/Business_Application.md

 **Business model:** SaaS.

-**Veticals:** consumer electronics, automotive, banking, call centers
+**Verticals:** consumer electronics, automotive, banking, call centers

 **Market:** The global intelligent virtual assistant market size was valued at USD 5.82 billion in 2020.
 It is expected to expand at a compound annual growth rate (CAGR) of 28.5% from 2021 to 2028).
 In terms of market size, North America dominated the market for intelligent virtual assistants with a revenue share of 43.94% in 2020 [6].